Voice assistants were invented to free us from screens, right?

 There are no truly new or amazing features here; simply a sampling of familiar phone and tablet abilities put into a central device that you won't shuffle around your flat.
 It could be a great hub for your connected home if you have cameras, and the video calling feature might appeal to a small subset of Jetsons fans, but otherwise the Echo Show lacks killer apps.

 As a piece of hardware, both the design and sound quality take a hit in favour of the screen, which offers a mixed bag of meaningful enhancement to this spoken helper.
-It does more, sure, but we're not convinced that it's really an upgrade over the Echo.
+It does more, sure, but we're not convinced that it's that much of an upgrade over the Echo, given that it costs £199.99 to the Echo's £89.99.
+Nor, for that matter, does it trump the £139.99 Echo Plus, with its superior sound quality and built-in smart home hub.

-In time, the Echo Show may prove its value over the standard Echo, and you might be swayed now to future-proof your investment by spending big on this ritzy new model.
+In time, the Echo Show may prove its value over the screen-less Echo devices, and you might be swayed now to future-proof your investment by spending big on this ritzy new model.
 But if you already have enough smart screens in your home, there's little need to add another.
-Stick to the Echo or Echo Dot for now.
+Stick to the new 2nd gen Echo or Echo Dot for now.